-Label Description Factory Default messages to configure an IPv6 address.
-The address will be a concatenation of first 64 bits from the router advertisement source address with the Extended Unique Identifier (EUI-64).
-DHCPv6 By checking this box, an IPv6 address and related fields will be automatically assigned from a DHCPv6 server in the network.
-This is a stateful auto configuration in which the switch will generate a DHCP solicit message to the ALL-DHCP-Agents multicast address to find DHCPv6 server.
+Label Description Factory Default DHCP-agents multicast address to find DHCPv6 server.
 Otherwise, users can set up the IPv6 address manually.
-Uncheck Manual By checking this box, users must provide Global Unicast Address, Prefix Length, and Gateway address in the following fields.
+Manual By checking this box, users must provide Global Unicast Address, Prefix Length, and Gateway address in the following fields.
 Note that when this option is checked, the next three fields will become active for setting.
 Uncheck Global Unicast Address Set an IPv6 address that is routable across the Internet and its three high-level bits are 001.
 The IPv6 address is in the format 2XXX::/3.
-NULL Prefix Length Set a prefix length for the IPv6 address in previous field.
+NULL Link Local Address An IPv6 unicast address that can be automatically configured on any interface using the link-local prefix FE80::/10 (1111 1110 10) and the interface identifier in the modified EUI-64 format.
+Not necessarily bound to the MAC address. fe80::260:e9ff:fe26:ba1f/64 Prefix Length Set a prefix length for the IPv6 address in previous field.
 NULL Gateway Set the IPv6 address of an IPv6 Gateway NULL Manual DNS By checking this box, user must manually provide Primary and Secondary DNS addresses for IPv6.
 Note that when this option is checked, the next two fields will become active for setting.
 Uncheck Primary DNS Set the primary DNS IPv6 address to be used by your network.
 NULL Secondary DNS Set the secondary DNS IPv6 address.
 The Ethernet switch will locate the secondary DNS server if it fails to connect to the Primary DNS Server.
 NULL